From predicting to learning dissipation from pair correlations of active liquids: Results

-In Fig.~\ref{Fig:wvsI}(a), we plot the estimates of $\dot{w}$ and $\tilde I$ obtained either from simulations or from our analytical mean-field theory.
-We first use a short-ranged harmonic potential with interaction strength $A$, as given in the previous Section.
-For every $A$, the simulations are performed at various values of $T_{\rm A}$ within the range $[2,10]$, with fixed persistence $\tau=1$ and density $\rho_0=1$.
-The simulation results exhibit a linear connection between $\dot{w}$ and $\tilde I$ for all values of $A$, see blue lines.
-This observation generalizes the results reported in Ref.~\cite{Suri2019}, showing that the connection between dissipation and structure is robust for a large panel of liquid structure, from weak to strong interactions.
+The empirical connection in~\eqref{eq:dotW_tildeI} was reported in~\cite{Suri2019} for particles interacting through the Weeks-Chandler-Anderson (WCA) potential.
+We now further numerically explore the robustness of this connection in different regimes and demonstrate that the mean-field results in~\eqref{eq:dotW_MF_c} and~\eqref{eq:hk_MF_c} provide it with an analytical justification.

-In the weak interacting limit, namely at small $\varepsilon$, it is possible to derive a compact expression for $\tilde I$ in terms of the interaction potential $U$, see Sec.~I in SI, which we use to plot the theory curve at $A=0.5 T$, see green line in Fig.~\ref{Fig:wvsI}(a).
-For higher values of $A$, we numerically integrate the expression of $\tilde I$ in Eq.~\eqref{eq:Idef}, by substituting $h$ as given in Eq.~\eqref{eq:final_expression_gr}, and by using $c_{\rm{eq}}$ measured in simulations, see red lines.
-The analytical predictions for $\dot{w}$ and $\tilde I$ deviate moderately from the simulation data, which might be expected given the errors in the predicted structure at short wavelengths, as discussed in the previous Section.
-Importantly, despite this slight deviation, our predictions are still able to reproduce very well the value of the slope $\alpha$ for each interaction strength $A$.
-This illustrates that our mean-field theory, designed to capture nonequilibrium liquid properties, indeed predicts accurately the dissipation-structure relation inherent to active liquids.
+We simulate particles interacting via the short-ranged harmonic potential, given by $U({\bf r})=A (1-r)^2$ for $r<1$, at multiple values of $T_{\rm A}$ and $A$.
+In Fig.~\ref{Fig:wvsI_harmonic}, we plot the estimates of $\dot{w}$ and $\tilde I$ obtained from simulations and from our analytical mean-field theory.
+For every $A$, the simulations are performed at values of $T_{\rm A}$ within the range $[0,10]$, with fixed persistence time $\tau=1$ and density $\rho_0=1$.
+The simulation results show an essentially constant ratio between $\dot{w}$ and $\tilde I$ for all values of $A$ (blue lines with circles).
+For the most weakly interacting AOUPs shown with $A=0.5T$, our analytical predictions (green line with triangles pointing down) are made using our original mean-field theory for dissipation of weakly interacting particles~\eqref{eq:dotW_MF_final} and the compact expression from~\eqref{eq:dotW_tildeI_Gaussian} which assumes Gaussian density fluctuations.
+For higher values of $A$ (red lines with triangles pointing up), we use~\eqref{eq:dotW_MF_c} for $\dot{w}$ and numerically integrate the expression defining $\tilde{I}$ in~\eqref{eq:dotW_tildeI} by substituting $h$ as given in~\eqref{eq:hk_MF_c}, using $c_{\rm{eq}}$ measured in simulations as input.